torchbox/eslint-config-torchbox/README.md

 - Rules which will be checked by the TypeScript compiler anyway are disabled.
 - Rules which would work differently for TypeScript code have been replaced by their [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/eslint-plugin), where this is possible without requiring type checking as part of linting (see [Design decisions](#design-decisions)).

+This configuration can be used as-is even for mixed or JavaScript-only projects, but does require the `typescript` package to be installed.

 #### Advanced TypeScript usage

 For projects wanting stricter checks, consider using [linting with type information](https://typescript-eslint.io/docs/linting/type-linting/) Here is a sample ESLint configuration: